Hard to believe, but the 2014 baseball season is upon us.

 To get from either Penn Station or Port Authority to Yankee Stadium, you need to take the Subway.
 Trust me, it’s cheaper than a cab, and, despite horror stories from recent period-piece TV productions like Life On Mars and The Bronx Is Burning, it’s not the scary place it was in the 1970.
 If you can handle the Boston T’s Green Line, or Chicago's El, you can handle the New York City Subway.

-The fare just went up from $2.25 to $2.50 for a one-way ride, but do yourself a favor and get a multiple-ride card.
-If you’re there only for the day, inserting $10 into the machine will get you $10.50 worth of rides.
+The fare is $2.50 for a one-way ride, but do yourself a favor and get a multiple-ride card.
+And there's a $1.00 surcharge for a new card, so if you live within the Northeast Corridor, and expect to be back within the next year (cards are good for one full year from the date of purchase), it's probably better to keep your card at the end of your trip.
 A 7-Day Unlimited Pass is $30.
 Whichever kind you get, they can be used on both Subway trains and buses.

-The A Train goes to both Penn Station and Port Authority, so take it to 59th Street-Columbus Circle.
+The A and C Trains go to both Penn Station and Port Authority, so take either one to 59th Street-Columbus Circle.
 Change there, a free transfer, for the D Train.
 Or, from both Penn Station and Port Authority, you can walk over to 6th Avenue (a.k.a.
-Avenue of the Americas but only the street signs and the Postal Service call it that) and take the D all the way up to 161st Street.
+Avenue of the Americas, but only the street signs and the Postal Service call it that) and take the D all the way up to 161st Street.

 If you get a hotel in the City, and it’s on the West Side, simply follow the above directions for the Subway.
 If your hotel is on the East Side, then take the Number 4 train up to 161st Street.
 (You may have to take the Number 6 to a transfer point to get the 4.)
 Unlike the D, this one will be above ground as you approach The Stadium.